Surah Ar-Ra’d (Surah 13 – The Thunder) describes a common challenge or criticism from unbelievers

 Isa al Masih and the Taurat Festivals

 We carefully followed the daily events of the Prophet Isa al Masih’s last week recorded in the Injil.
 At the week’s end he was crucified on Passover Day, a sacred Jewish festival.
 Then he rested in death through the Sabbath, the Holy 7th day of the week.
-These Holy days had been instituted by Allah long beforehand through the Prophet Musa (PBUH) in the Taurat.
+These Holy days existed long beforehand through the Prophet Musa (PBUH) in the Taurat.
 We read those instructions here:

 The Lord said to Moses, 2 “Speak to the Israelites and say to them: ‘These are my appointed festivals, the appointed festivals of the Lord, which you are to proclaim as sacred assemblies.

 3 “‘There are six days when you may work, but the seventh day is a day of sabbath rest, a day of sacred assembly.
 You are not to do any work; wherever you live, it is a sabbath to the Lord.